 - The gap between traces

-Apart from the trace width, it is also essential to consider the spacing between the traces.
-It will prevent any short circuit and allow maximum space between atoms for proper functioning.
+Besides the trace width, it is also essential to consider the spacing between the traces.
+It will prevent short circuits and allow maximum space between atoms for proper functioning.

 PCBs are generally small as it relates to the cost of production.
 However, if the board is too small, you may find it difficult to route the traces and maintain proper spacing between them.
 You can keep a 6 to 30 miles spacing, which is enough for most signal trace widths.